submini/balatro-mod-index/mods/peakshitposts@peakshitmod/description.md

-Adds 9 new jokers that all have creative unique abilities Most of them are references to things I LIKE so idc what you think atp
+Adds 9 new jokers with unique ablities most of them are references to things has some funny content you are sure to have a giggle